 I wasn’t able to check out the restaurant/breakfast area yet since it was in a different building but overall I had a fairly positive first impression of the interior.

 Nothing was too over-the-top and it was about you would expect staying at a nicer hotel of this calibre in the city center of Krakow.

-After opening the door to my room I was a bit surprised by how small it was but for business travelers or solo travelers the size wouldn’t be an issue at all.
+After opening the door to my room I was surprised by how the small the room was.
+This could be an issue for couples, though for solo traveler’s it’s the perfect size.

 The bed was positioned right in the center of the room and took up a significant amount of the available floor space even though it was just a double bed.

 There was also a desk against one wall, which took up even more space, although having a proper desk with a suitable chair is also a huge benefit to me as a travel blogger.